yiyoyayo/Meraki-Portal-Counter/README.md

   ngrok http 9200
   ```
 Assuming you have not changed default port elastic is running on (i.e. 9200).

+Here is a sample output of ngrok tunnel:

 #### Why do we need ngrok?